gdwnldsKSC/RedStarPackages/README.md

 so we go anead and rpm -i --force --nodeps elfutils-* to ensure all
 packages are consistent and same version Even though currently we have
 the same exact version rebuilt that is included in RS3 anyway.

+For all else, some --force, --nodeps, or --replacefiles may be required as needed if
+not noted for now.
+Some things may be needed to uninstall such as the libtermcap
+and termcap items in order to allow newer installations such as ncurses to proceed.

+After forcing bash to be installed, I had to re-run rpm -U libtermcap to make it work